ljyloo/LevelDb2Avnil/README.md

 `<export folder> The full path to the folder which you want to export`

+`<type> 0 represents from "LevelDB" to "Anvil", 1 represents from "Anvil" to "LevelDB"`

 ## Example:

-`java -jar Converter.jar /home/ljyloo/import /home/ljyloo/export`
+`java -jar Converter.jar /home/ljyloo/LevelDB /home/ljyloo/Anvil 0`